HatefF/HatefPortfolio/README.md

-# comp-data-sci
+# HatefPortfolio
-A suite of Science Technology Engineering &amp; Mathematics problems solved and visualized in Matlab.
+A suite of Science, Technology, Engineering, &amp; Mathematics problems, &amp; side projects solved and visualized in Matlab and Python.